 How does Six Sigma work?

-The Six Sigma works on the methodology of a systematic and structured approach to improve a process, reduce defects, and enhance overall performance.
-It provides a roadmap for problem-solving and process optimisation, aiming to achieve excellence in quality and customer satisfaction.
+Six Sigma vs Agile highlights different approaches to process improvement, with Six Sigma focusing on a systematic and structured methodology to enhance processes, reduce defects, and improve overall performance.
+It provides a clear roadmap for problem-solving and process optimization, striving to achieve excellence in quality and customer satisfaction.

 This methodology consists of five phases, commonly called DMAIC: Define, Measure, Analyse, Improve, and Control.
 Let's explore each phase in detail: